Books like 'Midnight Confessions'

 Wrecked by J.B.
 Salsbury

 Rated: 4.18 of 5 stars · 27 ratingsWhen you can't trust yourself, how can you ask anyone else to?
 It's been months since Aden Colt left the Army, and still the memories haunt him.
 When he moved into a tiny boat off the California coast, he thought he'd found the perfect place to escape life.
-Then Sawyer shows up and turns his simple life upside down... -
+Then Sawyer shows up and turns his simple life upside down.
+Beautiful and sophisticated, she seems out of place in this laid-back beach town... -

 Savage Kingdom by C. Lymari